shammy8/fresh/README.md

 - [x] Change tick next to home to a cog which opens a little menu with more options like managing users, deleting home
 - [ ] Allow removing homes
 - [x] Allow adding/removing users to homes.
-  - [ ] Refactor to allow adding by email and subscribe to home in the manage-users component
+  - [x] Refactor to allow adding by email and subscribe to home in the manage-users component
-- [ ] Allow user to copy their own userId
+- [ ] Add a users page to allowing changing display name and to show their email/uid
 - [ ] Style login page
 - [x] Allow removal of storages.
 - [x] Handle long home / item storage names
   - [x] Add verification for storedIn length
 - [ ] Handle errors to do with promises and observables
 - [x] Hints for how to add storage
+- [ ] Users collection update trigger to update the usersDetails property in homes when display name is changed
 - [ ] Add name/id to input fields.
 Take a look at the autocomplete attribute
 - [x] Change to PWA
 - [x] Add a version number